Oceanswave/stomp-dotnet-poc/README.md

 - RabbitMQ with rabbitmq_stomp rabbitmq_web_stomp as well as the the management plugin enabled
 - Web Client - A NextJS+Typescript web-client that uses [@stomp/stompjs](https://github.com/stomp-js/stompjs) to send/recieve messages to/from RabbitMQ using STOMP over websockets
 - dotnet-core-client - Implements a STOMP over websockets client that sends and responds to messages.
+There's a TCP client too!
+(This is PoC level code, not for prod, but feel free to modify!)
 - nginx - Reverse Proxy for the web client and RabbitMQ (websocket, management) ports.

 # Getting Started